spcanelon/silvia/content/authors/silvia/_index.md

 authors:
 - silvia

-bio: "Biomedical engineer turned informatician, curious about all intersections of data and society.
+bio: "Biomedical engineer turned informaticist, curious about all intersections of data and society.
 Pronouns: she/her."

 organizations:
 - name: University of Pennsylvania